python/cpython/Doc/library/os.rst

    Perform the equivalent of a :c:func:`stat` system call on the given path.
    (This function follows symlinks; to stat a symlink use :func:`lstat`.)

-   The return value is an object whose attributes correspond to the members of the :c:type:`stat` structure, namely:
+   The return value is an object whose attributes correspond roughly to the members of the :c:type:`stat` structure, namely:

    * :attr:`st_mode` - protection bits,
    * :attr:`st_ino` - inode number,